 - Early Dismissal In the event of emergency, students may be dismissed from school early to ensure their safe departure from the building and travel to their homes.
-While it can be difficult to coordinate transportation for early dismissals with little advance notice, the Director of Operations will coordinate with the current Director of RCSD Transportation and/or Rochester Regional Transportation Authority (RTS) to expedite transportation services.
+While it can be difficult to coordinate transportation for early dismissals with little advance notice, the COO will coordinate with the current Director of RCSD Transportation and/or Rochester Regional Transportation Authority (RTS) to expedite transportation services.
 Early dismissal will only be utilized as a response to an emergency if it is determined that all students will reach their homes safely. - Evacuation It may be appropriate to evacuate the school in an emergency.
 Evacuation is the optimal response to fire, toxic threats, explosions, some acts of violence, earthquakes or when ordered to do so by law enforcement officials.

-- The CEO in conjunction with the Director of Operations will determine if the school needs to be evacuated.
+- The CEO in conjunction with the COO will determine if the school needs to be evacuated.
 Preceptors will bring their class rosters and count their students before leaving the building and once they reach the designated safe area.
-Preceptors will notify the Administrative Assistant immediately if students are missing. - The DOSS will notify local emergency response teams/law enforcement of the emergency.
-No one will be permitted to re-enter until an "all clear" has been given by the Director of Operations. - School Closing School is closed or delayed in opening only when severe weather or other emergency prevents opening the school safely.
+Preceptors will notify the Administrative Assistant immediately if students are missing. - o The COO will notify local emergency response teams/law enforcement of the emergency.
+No one will be permitted to re-enter until an "all clear" has been given by the Chief Operating Officer. - School Closing School is closed or delayed in opening only when severe weather or other emergency prevents opening the school safely.
 Depending on the seriousness of a given emergency situation, school may be closed for a designated period of time in order to ensure that the learning environment may be restored to safety.
 Families and students will be notified of school closings via local media outlets, the Vertus website, Robo-Call, Preceptors, and social media pages. - Shelter-in-place There may be an emergency situation in which it is safer to have students remain in the school past normal school hours rather than evacuating or sending students home.
-The Director of Operations or his designee will give explicit instructions as to where students should be located.
+The COO or his designee will give explicit instructions as to where students should be located.
 Preceptors will be responsible for their learning teams and will be held accountable for all students under their supervision. - Alternative Evacuation Plan In the event of an evacuation, faculty, students and visitors with special needs or disabilities, who are unable to evacuate will report to the nearest safe room.
-Safe rooms will be designated by the Director of Operations and supervised by preassigned staff members.
+Safe rooms will be designated by the COO and supervised by pre-assigned staff members.
 Emergency Response Team will report safe room occupants to the emergency responders (Fire Department, etc.) immediately.
 If an evacuation is absolutely necessary, faculty and students with special needs will have an individual alternative evacuation plan in place.
-In that event, refer to the alternative evacuation plan which will indicate the assigned staff and the necessary steps, to help the individual evacuate.
+In that event, refer to the alternative evacuation plan which will indicate the assigned staff and the necessary steps, to help the individual evacuate. - If Vertus Charter School must evacuate to an alternative site, students would be taken to: